So, you want to make money blogging?

 - Create and sell online courses

-Step #3: Optimize Your Website for Organic Search
+Step #3: Optimize Your Blog for Organic Search

-Reaping the rewards of your website monetization efforts may take some time.
+Reaping the rewards of your blog monetization efforts may take some time.

 Just don’t get too excited once you get the fruits of your labor.

 During the first few months, your earnings should be reinvested in strategies that scale your blog.
-This includes SEO or Search Engine Optimization, which aims to improve the organic visibility of your website.
+This includes SEO or Search Engine Optimization, which aims to improve the organic visibility of your blog.

 SEO is divided into two halves: off-page SEO and on-page SEO.